UCL/WEISS_Calibration_Study/README.md

 `python calibrate.py /path/to/data`

-# Run Precalibration Analysis (tihs will take several hours)
+# Run Precalibration Analysis (this may take several hours)

 `python precalibrate.py /path/to/data`